 The question whether this is the start of SPARC and Solaris complete demise or not is looming in the air.

 Prior to the cutback was the announcement that Oracle will be hiring 5,000 workers for their cloud business.
 And what makes things interesting is, the company launched its 8th generation SPARC platform with its M8 microprocessor, which is said to be the key to running business applications and scale-out environments in Oracle Cloud and on-site.

 These unfolding of events is sending a message that eventually Oracle will be focusing on the cloud –no longer on Sun.
 And that would be reasonable as the cloud and open source databases are considered to be the company’s biggest threat.

-According to Patrick Moorhead, principal analyst at Moor Insights and Strategy, on eWeek, “Oracle is moving as quickly as they can to get out of anything that is proprietary and not supported by open source.”
+According to one of our sources from Burgess Oracle Database Consultants Australia, “Oracle is moving as quickly as they can to get out of anything that is proprietary and not supported by open source.”

 Oracle’s End of life (EOSL) products now includes SPARC T3-1 Server 8 Core and 16 core.
 Therefore, the company will no longer be selling, marketing and supporting these products.

 As per Oracle’s policy, the company will use commercially reasonable efforts to provide twelve (12) months advance notice of End of Service Life.

 For Sun SPARC T3-1 Server 8 and 16 Core along with those listed in the EOL servers, Oracle will cease providing support for the hardware or software product.

 With all the uncertainties on how the future with SPARC and Solaris look like, planning for migration is not a far-fetched enterprise option despite Oracle’s promise to support the products until 2030’s.